Educational methods

 Tips for academic writing:

-So, rephrase or synthesise other authors’ ideas and use references.
+Instead, rephrase or synthesize other authors’ ideas and always use proper references.

 Teamwork